Adam Furze

 Notable Assault and violence cases

-Defending client charged with inflicting grievous bodily harm without intent.
+Obtained suspended sentence for client charged with causing grievous bodily harm without intent.

 R v G [2025] (ongoing)